Zillow and McMansion Hell bury the hatchet after nastygram rouses internet’s ire

 After canceling Sense8, Netflix is giving the show a two-hour finale

 All is well again in McMansion Hell, the blog doing god’s work by sassing the hideous architecture on display among the eponymous structures sprawling all over our otherwise pleasant suburbs.
-Zillow had sent a letter earlier this week threatening legal action over the blog’s use of images taken from the real estate giant’s site — but as these boneheaded corporations just can’t seem to learn, this sort of thing generally backfires, as it did today.
+Zillow sent a letter earlier this week threatening legal action over the blog’s use of images taken from the real estate giant’s site — but as these boneheaded corporations just can’t seem to learn, this sort of thing generally backfires, as it did today.

 The letter, sent on Monday, is a classic nastygram case, making a plausible-sounding complaint that has no basis in reality.
 Kate Wagner, who runs the blog, did take it down for fear of being sued.
 But free speech advocates online quickly jumped to her defense, pointing out the holes in Zillow’s arguments.
 For instance: